papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 The implemented version follows these steps:

-#. **Shared Data Gathering**: A two-pass process that first collects the neighborhood samples and then computes the range weights using a **Lorentzian function** applied to the **vector similarity metric**, ensuring smoother transitions and better edge preservation.
+#. **Shared Data Gathering**: A two-pass process that first collects the neighborhood samples and then computes the range weights using a **Lorentzian function** applied to the **vector similarity metric**.
+This ensures smoother transitions and better edge preservation.
-#. **Kernel Generation**: Define a set of kernels representing eight side windows: four cardinal directions and four corners, with ASCII diagrams showing the window layouts.
+#. **Kernel Generation**: Define a set of kernels representing eight side windows: four cardinal directions and four corners.
+ASCII diagrams show the window layouts.
 #. **Side Window Statistics Calculation**: For each window, compute the local mean :math:`\mu_W` and covariance matrix using precomputed subkernel means for efficiency.
 #. **Bilateral Weighted Estimation**: For each window, calculate a bilateral-weighted mean :math:`\mu_{W, \text{bilat}}`.
 The range weight uses a **Lorentzian function** applied to the **magnitude-weighted cosine similarity** between the reference and sample vectors, computed via `GetVectorSimilarity_FLT2` and `GetLorentzian1D_Fast`.
 #. **Coherence-Weighted Combination**: Combine the estimated means using their coherence-based influence weights (:math:`w_{\text{influence}} = \text{saturate}(\text{GetCovarianceCoherenceInverse\_Sq}(C_{\text{window}}))`) as weights: